abejide001/quiz/README.md

 ## Run with Docker

-set the DATABASE_URL to mongodb://mongo:27017/quizapp before running the command below
+set the DATABASE_URL in the env to mongodb://mongo:27017/quizapp before running the command below

 ```bash
 docker-compose up --build